openlab-at-city-tech/openlab/wp-content/plugins/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==

+= 2.0.11 05/01/2020 =
+* COMPATIBILITY: Add support for the Uncode theme.
+* COMPATIBILITY: Do not run on WooCommerce pages.
+* DEV: Correct typo in phpDoc.

+= 2.0.10 04/20/2020 =
+* TWEAK: Add trailing `span` to heading, to prepare for `#` option and to fix duplicate heading title matching.
+* TWEAK: Add second heading search/replace function to search for heading in content with heading html entities decoded.
+May help Beaver Builder users as it seems like it does not encode HTML entities as WP core does.

+= 2.0.9 04/08/2020 =
+* TWEAK: AMP/Caching plugins seems to break anchors with colons and periods even though they are valid characters for the id attribute in HTML5.
+* TWEAK: Replace multiple underscores with a single underscore.
+* DEV: Update the UWS library which fixes the deprecation notice for PHP 7.4.
+* DEV: Add phpcs.xml.dist.
+* DEV: Strict type checks.
+* DEV: Inline doc updates.

+= 2.0.8 04/03/2020 =
+* TWEAK: Convert `<br />` tags in headings to a space.
+* TWEAK: Add additional widget classes.
+* TWEAK: Improve the sanitization of the excluded headings field post setting.
+* TWEAK: Minor optimization of creating the matching pattern for excluding headings for improved performance.
+* COMPATIBILITY: Exclude Create by Mediavine from heading eligibility.
+* BUG: Ensure excluded headings are removed from the headings array.
+* BUG: Ensure empty headings are removed from the headings array.

+= 2.0.7 04/02/2020 =
+* NEW: Exclude any HTML nodes with the class of `.ez-toc-exclude-headings`.
+* TWEAK: Change smooth scroll selector from `'body a'` to `'a.ez-toc-link'`.
+* TWEAK: Declare JS variables.
+* TWEAK: Support unicode characters for the `id` attribute.
+Permitted by HTML5.
+* TWEAK: Move the in-page anchor/span to before the heading text to account for long headings where it line wraps.
+* TWEAK: Slight rework to ezTOC widget container classes logic.
+* TWEAK: Cache bust the JS to make dev easier.
+* TWEAK: JavaScript cleanup.
+* TWEAK: URI Encode the id attribute to deal with reserved characters in JavaScript.
+Technically not necessary for the id attribute but needed to work with the jQuery smoothScroll library.
+* COMPATIBILITY: Reintroduce filter to exclude Ultimate Addons for VC Composer Tabs from heading eligibility.
+* BUG: Correct array iteration logic when processing headings.
+* BUG: Tighten matching for headings in excluded HTML nodes.
+The loose matching was excluding far too many headings.
+* BUG: Use `esc_attr()` instead of `esc_url()` for the anchor href because valid id attribute characters would cause it to return an empty href which cause a nonworking link.

+= 2.0.6 03/30/2020 =
+* BUG: Ensure minified files are current.

+= 2.0.5 03/27/2020 =
+* BUG: Prevent possible "strpos(): Empty needle in" warnings when excluding nodes from TOC eligibility.

+= 2.0.4 03/16/2020 =
+* NEW: Introduce the `ez_toc_container_class` filter.
+* TWEAK: Slight rework to ezTOC container classes logic.
+* BUG: `sprintf()` was eating `%` in the TOC heading item.
+* BUG: Do not insert TOC at top of post if before first heading option is selected even if first heading can not be found.
+Some page builders cause the TOC to insert twice or on blog pages.

+= 2.0.3 03/12/2020 =
+* TWEAK: Slightly tighten heading matching, last update made it a little too loose.
+* BUG: Correct logic required to place TOC before first heading which is required for the more lax heading matching required for page builders.

+= 2.0.2 03/12/2020 =
+* COMPATIBILITY: Remove filter to exclude Ultimate Addons for VC Composer Tabs from heading eligibility.
+* COMPATIBILITY: Add additional filters to improve Elementor compatibility.
+* TWEAK: Loosen heading matching when doing find/replace to insert in page links.
+Excluding the opening heading tag to allow matching heading where page builders dynamically add classes and id which break heading matching during find/replace.

+= 2.0.1 03/09/2020 =
+* COMPATIBILITY: Exclude the WordPress Related Posts plugin nodes.
+* COMPATIBILITY: Exclude a couple Atomic Block plugin nodes.
+* COMPATIBILITY: Exclude JetPack Related Posts from heading eligibility.
+* COMPATIBILITY: Exclude Ultimate Addons for VC Composer Tabs from heading eligibility.
+* COMPATIBILITY: Exclude WP Product Reviews from heading eligibility.
+* TWEAK: Prevent possible "strpos(): Empty needle in" warnings when excluding nodes from TOC eligibility.

+= 2.0 02/01/2020 =
+* NEW: Major rewrite of all code and processing logic to make it faster and more reliable.
+* NEW: Support for the <!--nextpage--> tag.
+* NEW: Introduce helper functions for devs.
+* NEW: Support WPML.
+* NEW: Support Polylang.
+* NEW: Add filter to support the Rank Math plugin.
+* NEW: Introduce the `ez_toc_maybe_apply_the_content_filter` filter.
+* TWEAK: Improve translation compatibility.
+* TWEAK: Rework widget logic to allow multi-line TOC items, improve active item highlighting while removing the use of the jQuery Waypoints library.
+* TWEAK Add additional classes to TOC list items.
+* TWEAK: Add WOFF2 format for icon format and change font references in CSS.
+* TWEAK: Add font-display: swap for toggle icon.
+* TWEAK: Update JS Cookie to 2.2.1.
+* TWEAK: Update jQuery Smooth Scroll to 2.2.0.
+* TWEAK: Allow forward slash and angle brackets in headings and alternate headings.
+* TWEAK: Allow forward slash in  excluded headings.
+* TWEAK: Remove new line/returns when matching excluded headings.
+* TWEAK: Simple transient cache to ensure a post is only processed once per request for a TOC.
+* TWEAK: Improve sanitization of alternate headings field value.
+* TWEAK: Deal with non-breaking-spaces in alternate headings.
+* TWEAK: Add the ability to exclude by selector content eligible to be included in the TOC.
+* TWEAK: Change the shortcode priority to a higher value.
+* TWEAK: Add filter to remove shortcodes from the content prior to the `the_content` filter being run to exclude shortcode content from being eligible as TOC items.
+* TWEAK: Add compatibility filters to remove shortcodes for Connections and Striking theme to remove them from eligible TOC item content.
+* TWEAK: Do not execute if root current filter is the `wp_head` or `get_the_excerpt` filters.
+* TWEAK: Add filter to exclude content by selector.
+* TWEAK: Move in-page anchor to after the heading instead of wrapping the heading to prevent conflicts with theme styling.
+* TWEAK: Utilize the `ez_toc_exclude_by_selector` filter the exclude the JetPack share buttons from eligible headings.
+* TWEAK: Remove the Elegant Themes Bloom plugin node from the post content before extracting headings.
+* TWEAK: Add compatibility filter for the Visual Composer plugin.
+* TWEAK: Utilize the `ez_toc_exclude_by_selector` filter the exclude the Starbox author heading from eligible headings.
+* I18N: Add wpml-config.xml file.
+* BUG: Correct option misspelling.
+* BUG: Do not need to run values for alternate and exclude headings thru `wp_unslash()` because `update_post_meta()` already does.
+* BUG: Do not need to run `stripslashes()` when escaping the alternate heading value.
+* BUG: Sanitize the excluded heading string before saving post meta.
+* DEV: Change PHP keywords to comply with PSR2.
+* DEV:Bump minimum PHP version to 5.6.20 which matches WP core.

 = 1.7 05/09/2018 =
 * NEW: Introduce the `ez_toc_shortcode` filter.